ndyfrd/f-puzzles_Auto_Rules/README.md

 <br>

 * To generate rules click one of the first 3 buttons.
 A ruleset with the indicated formatting will be generated.
+The 4th button is to choose the bullet type.
 * The buttons also toggle the formatting options.

 |Button|Action|